victor-luu191/job_analytics/README.md

 Given two job titles t and t' with their sets of job posts P(t) and P(t'), we define similarity between t and t' as the average of pairwise similarity scores of pairs of posts (p, p') where p and p' belong to P(t) and P(t') respectively.

 Similarity scores between pairs of job titles under the same domain are precomputed by the script in `sim_by_domain.ipynb`.
++ In: parsed titles grouped by domains, doc_index_filter.csv (with document indices for lookup and standard job titles) and doc_20topic_distr.mtx (to retrieve topic distributions of documents).
++ Out: for each domain, return pairwise similarities of job titles in that domain.
+All the similarity results are saved in bydomain_sims.rar.

 Similarly, similarity scores between pairs of job titles with same primary function are precomputed in `sim_by_func.ipynb`.
++ In: same as above but now titles are grouped by primary functions.
++ Out: for each function, return pairwise similarities of job titles in that function.
+All the similarity results are saved in byfunction_sims.rar.

 5. __Determine consistency among job posts.__